wanieru/nordvpn-openvpn.sh/README.md

 3. `nordvpn ??` - opens the nordvpn "recommended server" web page in firefox.
 4. `nordvpn search <keyword>` - searches among the config files for the specified keywords.
 For example: "nordvpn search jp"

-# Todo
-1. Include unzip and wget in the NixOS version of the sh script, so it doesn't rely on them being in your path.

 # Contribute
 Feel free to make pull requests to improve the script :)